nymea/nymea-remoteproxy/README.md

     }

+## The complete API

+    s"methods": {
+            "Authentication.Authenticate": {
+                "description": "Authenticate this connection.
+The returned AuthenticationError informs about the result.
+If the authentication was not successfull, the server will close the connection immediatly after sending the error response.
+The given id should be a unique id the other tunnel client can understand.
+Once the authentication was successfull, you can wait for the RemoteProxy.TunnelEstablished notification.
+If you send any data before getting this notification, the server will close the connection.
+If the tunnel client does not show up within 10 seconds, the server will close the connection.", "params": {
+                    "name": "String",
+                    "token": "String",
+                    "uuid": "String"
+                },
+                "returns": {
+                    "authenticationError": "$ref:AuthenticationError"
+                }
+            },
+            "RemoteProxy.Hello": {
+                "description": "Once connected to this server, a client can get information about the server by saying Hello.
+The response informs the client about this proxy server.", "params": {
+                },
+                "returns": {
+                    "apiVersion": "String",
+                    "name": "String",
+                    "server": "String",
+                    "version": "String"
+                }
+            },
+            "RemoteProxy.Introspect": {
+                "description": "Introspect this API.",
+                "params": {
+                },
+                "returns": {
+                    "methods": "Object",
+                    "notifications": "Object",
+                    "types": "Object"
+                }
+            }
+        },
+        "notifications": {
+            "RemoteProxy.TunnelEstablished": {
+                "description": "Emitted whenever the tunnel has been established successfully.
+This is the last message from the remote proxy server!
+Any following data will be from the other tunnel client until the connection will be closed.
+The parameter contain some information about the other tunnel client.", "params": {
+                    "name": "String",
+                    "uuid": "String"
+                }
+            }
+        },
+        "types": {
+            "AuthenticationError": [
+                "AuthenticationErrorNoError",
+                "AuthenticationErrorUnknown",
+                "AuthenticationErrorTimeout",
+                "AuthenticationErrorAborted",
+                "AuthenticationErrorAuthenticationFailed",
+                "AuthenticationErrorAuthenticationServerNotResponding"
+            ],
+            "BasicType": [
+                "Uuid",
+                "String",
+                "Int",
+                "UInt",
+                "Double",
+                "Bool",
+                "Variant",
+                "Object"
+            ]
+        }

 # License

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.